 Employment discrimination is the practice of unfairly treating a person or group of people differently from other people or groups of other people at work, because of their membership in a legally protected category such as race, sex, age, or religion.
 Each state has passed laws and rules to protect your workplace rights: this page covers Virginia employment discrimination.
 The purpose of the Virginia Human Rights Act is to protect workers in Virginia from unlawful discrimination in employment.
 Read below to learn more about Virginia employment law and how the law protects you.

 1. What kinds of discrimination are against state law in Virginia?

 The Virginia Human Rights Act makes it illegal for an employer to discriminate on the basis of race, color, religion, national origin, sex, pregnancy, childbirth or related medical conditions, age, marital status or disability (physical or mental).

 2. How do I file a discrimination claim in Virginia?

-A discrimination claim can be filed either with the state administrative agency, the Virginia Council on Human Rights (VCHR) or the federal administrative agency, the Equal Employment Opportunity Commission (EEOC).
+A discrimination claim can be filed either with the state administrative agency, the Virginia Division of Human Rights (DHR) or the federal administrative agency, the Equal Employment Opportunity Commission (EEOC).
 The two agencies have what is called a “work-sharing agreement,” which means that the agencies cooperate with each other to process claims.
 Filing a claim with both agencies is unnecessary, as long as you indicate to one of the agencies that you want it to “cross-file” the claim with the other agency.

-To file a claim with the VCHR, contact its office below.
-More information about filing a claim with the VHCR can be found at the VHRC website.
+To file a claim with the DHR, contact its office below.
+More information about filing a claim with the DHR can be found at the DHR website.